Army of the Republic of Vietnam: Final campaigns

 The U.S. had provided the ARVN with 793,994 M1 carbines, 220,300 M1 Garands and 520 M1C/M1D rifles, 640,000 M-16 rifles, 34,000 M79 grenade launchers, 40,000 radios, 20,000 quarter-ton trucks, 214 M41 Walker Bulldog light tanks, 77 M577 Command tracks (command version of the M113 APC), 930 M113 (APC/ACAVs), 120 V-100s (wheeled armored cars), and 190 M48 tanks.
 Operations Enhance and Enhance Plus an American effort in November 1972 managed to transfer 59 more M48A3 Patton tanks, 100 additional M-113A1 ACAVs (Armored Cavalry Assault Vehicles), and over 500 extra aircraft to South Vietnam.
 Despite such impressive figures, the Vietnamese were not as well equipped as the American infantrymen they replaced.
 The 1972 offensive had been driven back only with a massive American bombing campaign against North Vietnam.

 The Case–Church Amendment had effectively nullified the Paris Peace Accords, and as a result the United States had cut aid to South Vietnam drastically in 1974, just months before the final enemy offensive, allowing North Vietnam to invade South Vietnam without fear of U.S. military action.
 As a result, only a little fuel and ammunition were being sent to South Vietnam.
 South Vietnamese air and ground vehicles were immobilized by lack of spare parts.
 Troops went into battle without batteries for their radios, and their medics lacked basic supplies.
 South Vietnamese rifles and artillery pieces were rationed to three rounds of ammunition per day in the last months of the war.
-Without enough supplies and ammunition, ARVN forces were quickly thrown into chaos and defeated by the well-supplied PAVN, no longer having to worry about U.S. bombing.
+The ARVN forces were quickly thrown into chaos and defeated by the PAVN, no longer having to worry about U.S. bombing.

-The victorious Communists sent over 250,000 ARVN soldiers to prison camps wherein they were routinely tortured and murdered some for a period of eleven consecutive years.
+The victorious Communists sent over 250,000 ARVN soldiers to prison camps.
+Prisoners were incarcerated for periods ranging from weeks to 18 years.
 The communists called these prison camps "reeducation camps".
 The Americans and South Vietnamese had laid large minefields during the war, and former ARVN soldiers were made to clear them.
 Thousands died from sickness and starvation and were buried in unmarked graves.
 The South Vietnamese national military cemetery was vandalized and abandoned, and a mass grave of ARVN soldiers was made nearby.
 The charity "The Returning Casualty" in the early 2000s attempted to excavate and identify remains from some camp graves and restore the cemetery.
 Reporter Morley Safer who returned in 1989 and saw the poverty of a former soldier described the ARVN as "that wretched army that was damned by the victors, abandoned by its allies, and royally and continuously screwed by its commanders".